ourworldventures/www_ourparadise/content/home/index.md

 ### On the Water

-Q1 2023 | Take a trip to a sand bank or a nearby island on one of our two sailing boats – one, a solar-equipped Turkish Gulet, and the other, a simple and fun catamaran.
+Coming 2023 | Take a trip to a sand bank or a nearby island on one of our two sailing boats – one, a solar-equipped Turkish Gulet, and the other, a simple and fun catamaran.

 {% end %}